Healthdirect Free Australian health advice you can count on.

 • any treatments or medicines you are taking, including complementary medicines and supplements

-Are the results always accurate?
+Are blood test results always accurate?

 Blood tests are generally accurate, but sometimes they can be wrong.